jcmunav63/mv_portfolio1/README.md

 Clone this repository to your desired folder:

-- Clone the project using by running the following command :
+- Clone the project using the following command :

 `git clone`
 `git@github.com:jcmunav63/mv_portfolio1.git`